ahabalikhan/weather-forecast-django/Readme.md

-# Weather Forecast Django Project for GetProven
+# Weather Forecast Django Project

 This is a Django project for creating a weather forecast application.
 Follow the instructions below to get started.